bbelderbos/bbelderbos.github.io/_posts/2016-03-07-building-maintainable-software.md

     v)  file_to_list              | 4
     v)  __init__                  | 1

-I will confirm but when touching this code (maybe in a couple of weeks or months) it should be painless.
+Updating this codebase will be much easier!

-#### 8. Keep your codebase as small as possible
+#### 8. Keep your codebase small (Chapter 9)

 > A large system is difficult to maintain, because more code needs to be analyzed, changed and tested.
+Also maintenance productivity per line of code is lower in a large system than in a small system.

 I have not a quick example of this, because most projects for this blog are relatively small, but I know from experience that the bigger the codebase the more complex it gets.
 I also am conscious what goes into the code base, sometimes whole components/subdirectories justify a seperate project (version control) and should be separated.

-#### 9. Automate tests for your codebase
+#### 9. Automate development pipeline and tests (Chapter 10)

-> Manual tests do not scale.
-Automated tests enable near-instantaneous feedback on the effectiveness of modifcations.
+> Automated tests (that is, test that can be executed without manual intervention) enable near-instantaneous feedback on the effectiveness of modifications.
+Manual tests do not scale.

 Here I need to get a bit more into the TDD-habit yet.
 I have been adding tests being late in the development cycle, ideally you do this when writing the code or even drive your design by testing, because you get in the habit of thinking about how your code can be tested.
 I can confirm that the inmediate feedback and safety net of a regression suite, makes you less afraid to make changes which often is required on active projects.

-#### 10. Write clean code, avoiding code smells that indicate deeper problems
+#### 10. Write clean code (Chapter 11)

-> Watch out for dead code and outdated comments.
-Good code documents itself.
+> Having irrelevant artifacts such as TODOs and dead code in your codebase makes it more difficult for new team members to become productive.
+Therefore, it makes maintenance less efficient.

 True, I still use comments to document not so obvious things, but you should wonder: if it requires comments, shouldn't it be refactored / redesigned?
 And yes, uncommented code leads to confusion (no worries, git still has copies of everything!) and comments tend to get outdated only adding up to the confusion of the ones that need to maintain the code.